Campus Improvement Plan

 Strategy's Expected Result/Impact: Paraprofessionals will assist all students in meeting or exceeding behavior and academic expectations.

-Staff Responsible for Monitoring: Principal
+Staff Responsible for Monitoring: Director and Teachers

 Title I: